Swimming For Back Pain Relief - Take The Plunge Today

 It was a site by a guy called Steven Shaw, a former competitive swimmer who had re-developed traditional swimming strokes into styles that reduced strain on your joints and the pain that comes along with that.

-Shaw noticed through his own swimming and by observing others that many people (even elite swimmers) developed bad habits when swimming.
+As he noticed through his own swimming and by observing others that many people (even elite swimmers) developed bad habits when swimming.

 And this was causing them more pain and injuries, especially in their necks, shoulders and backs.